 We have been providing site speed optimization for several years here at iMark Interactive.
 It was one of our most popular services and even pushed us to develop a DIY site speed course which has become quite popular.

-We did so many site speed projects that at one point I forgot about how to do anything else, but back in February of this year (2021), we had to put a pause on most services due to overwhelming demand.
+We did so many site speed projects that at one point I forgot about how to do anything else, but back in February of 2021, we had to put a pause on most services due to overwhelming demand.
 You can read more about that decision here.

 Our Old Process